Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 And honestly?
 I’ve eaten a bite.
 No regrets.

-If your girl deals with tummy issues, pairing this with natural remedies for yeast infection in dogs can make a real difference.
+If your girl tends to get tummy issues, pairing it with natural remedies for yeast infection in dogs can make a real difference.

-Let the bowl cool to room temp before serving.
-Never serve warm — you want it comfortable, not hot.
+Let the bowl cool to room temperature before serving.
+Never serve warm.
+You want it comfortable, not hot.

 Prep Time: 5 min | Cook Time: 20 min | Serves: 2 small portions